• Recipe Index

 Rinse the swordfish steaks with cold water, then pat dry with paper towels.
 Salt the swordfish generously using your favorite sea salt (kosher salt can also be used).

-• Place an ovenproof frying pan (or grill pan) over medium-high heat and when hot add one tablespoon of olive oil and the swordfish, salted side down.
-Sear the swordfish for 1-2 minutes or until the seared swordfish has a nice color.
+• Place an ovenproof frying pan (or grill pan) over medium-high heat, and when hot, add one tablespoon of olive oil and the swordfish, salted side down.
+Sear the swordfish for 1-2 minutes or until the seared swordfish has a lovely color.

-• Turn the swordfish over, and drain out any excess oil from the pan.
-Carefully add a few tablespoons of water to the pan and place the pan in a preheated 400-degree oven.
+• Turn the swordfish over and drain any excess oil from the pan.
+Carefully add a few tablespoons of water to the pan and place it in a preheated 400-degree oven.

 *Roast the swordfish until just cooked through, about 6-8 minutes or until the desired doneness.